rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

+* Understand syntax for a class (instance variables, initialize method, other methods)
 * Test-drive a simple program using objects and methods
 * Pair using the driver-navigator style
 * Follow an effective debugging process